fernando-duarte/econ1500/README.md

 - Coverage is only collected in Chromium browsers (not Firefox or WebKit)
 - Both JavaScript and CSS coverage are collected automatically
+- Coverage is configured to focus on app, components, and lib directories
+- LCOV reports are generated for integration with other tools

 ### Environment Variables